oTeun/sniping-introduction/README.md

 ### tango
 Link: https://github.com/Miestrode/tango
-> I'm not sure if this sniper still works, if I found out more info I will add it soon
+> I'm not sure if this sniper still works, if/when I find out more about this I will add it soon

 ## How to use delays
 There is no such thing as a "perfect delay", I recommend starting with 50 and just trying different stuff until you notice you're getting names.